tundish/blathnaid/blathnaid/tale/chapters.rst

 ----------

 The last few miles were grim.
 There was not a tree or bush to be seen now; only a blasted and boggy heath.
-The road was lined on both sides by ragged camps; turves piled up for walls, rooved with the wreckage of tattered wagons.
+The road was lined on both sides by ragged camps; turves piled up for walls, rooved with the remnants of smashed-up wagons.
 And everywhere, the sounds and smells of sad and hungry people.

 Blocked
 -------